Doris Alberta Holt Haussler

 Doris (Dottie) Holt Haussler, a pianist and singer, taught music at several Seventh-day Adventist schools.
 She and her husband John Cecil, a history graduate from Walla Walla College, would be associated with five SDA institutions of higher learning during his 60-year career.

-Doris was born and raised in the Portland, Oregon, area, the youngest of three children of Charles A. B. and Alice Bunch Holt.
+Doris was born in Portland, Oregon, on September 7, 1889, the youngest of three children of Charles A. B. and Alice Bunch Holt.
 She attended and graduated from Laurelwood Academy and then attended Washington Missionary College, now Washington Adventist University.
 In 1924 she accepted a position as head of the music department at Southwestern Junior College, now Southwestern Adventist University.
 During her first year there she met John Haussler who was teaching history.

 Three years after their marriage in 1925 they accepted positions at Southern Junior College, now Southern Adventist University, where he was hired to teach full-time and she was hired to teach piano and voice on a commission basis.
 She was a successful and inspiring music teacher at SWJC, and by the end of their first year her success as a part-time teacher led to her appointment as head of the music department.
 During the next six years she conducted a women's chorus and the orchestra, organized and accompanied vocal groups and soloists, and made the first effort to create a school song.